 Career Development and Employment Unit

-Students at Deakin have access to professional careers counsellors, careers information resource centres, a range of skill-development workshops and employer liaison activities which help prepare them for making the transition to employment after graduation.
+Students at Deakin have access to professional careers coaches, careers information resource centres, a range of skill-development workshops and employer liaison activities which help prepare students to make the transition to employment after graduation.
 For more information, please click Career planning